-A Sanctum will hold up to two ashes interments.
+A Sanctum will hold up to two ashes inurnments.

-Occasionally soil or ground conditions may necessitate a reduction in the numbers of interments.
+Occasionally soil or ground conditions may necessitate a reduction in the numbers of interments possible in a used grave/plot or may prevent a burial of ashes taking place in a pre-purchased grave/plot.
 The Council will not accept liability or responsibility in these circumstances.